sd-pub/tema3-2024/README.md

 < The distance between Mihai - Mihnea is 3
 ```

-!Info Dacă nu există o legătură între cei doi utilizatori, se va afișa "There is no way to get from \<nume-1> to \<nume-2>"
+> Dacă nu există o legătură între cei doi utilizatori, se va afișa "There is no way to get from \<nume-1> to \<nume-2>"

 ### Sugestii